HRouhani/Cyber-Defense-Tools/Cloud/Azure-MS365/full-guide.md

 ---

-## 3. How to Verify Logging Is Active for Microsoft 365 Security Sources
+## 3. How to Verify Logging Is Active for Microsoft Defender XDR Components

 ## Microsoft Entra ID (Azure AD)
 - Sign-in Logs and Audit Logs are enabled by default.